 8.1.4 For commercial milestones, Daré shall pay the sum of the corresponding amount set forth in the column entitled "Base Amount" plus, as applicable (a) the corresponding supplemental amount, if any, set forth in the column entitled "Supplement For EU Strategic Partnership Agreement (and no U.S. Strategic Partnership)" (if, as of the date the milestone is achieved, Daré has entered into a EU Strategic Partnership Agreement but has not entered into a U.S. Strategic Partnership Agreement) or (b) the corresponding supplemental amount, if any, set forth in the column entitled "Supplement For U.S. Strategic Partnership Agreement with or without an EU Strategic Partnership" (if, as of the date the milestone is achieved, Daré has entered into a U.S. Strategic Partnership Agreement, whether or not Daré has also entered into an EU Strategic Partnership Agreement).
-For example, if Annual Worldwide Net Sales reaches \$[], the milestone payment due to SST would be \$[] if the milestone was achieved prior to Daré entering into any U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved after Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entered into an EU Strategic Partnership Agreement.
+For example, if Annual Worldwide Net Sales reaches \$[], the milestone payment due to SST would be \$[] if the milestone was achieved prior to Daré entering into any U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved after Daré entered into a U.S. Strategic Partnership Agreement, or \$[] if the milestone was achieved prior to Daré entering into any U.S. Strategic Partnership Agreement but after Daré entered into an EU Strategic Partnership Agreement.
 All commercial milestones are intended to be cumulative, such that if more than one (1) commercial milestone is achieved during the same calendar year, each such milestone shall be deemed to have been achieved, and the corresponding milestone payment(s) shall be due and payable in accordance with this Section 8.1.

-8.1.5 It is the intent of the Parties that the achievement of any milestone under Section 8.1.2 or 8.1.3 shall result in a payment to SST either pursuant to Section 8.1 or pursuant to Section 8.3.
+8.1.3 shall result in a payment to SST either pursuant to Section 8.1 or pursuant to Section 8.3.
 Accordingly, and notwithstanding anything to the contrary, if Daré receives a milestone payment from any Sublicensees for the achievement of any of the clinical, regulatory or commercial milestones set forth in Sections 8.1.2 and/or 8.1.3, and the amount of such milestone payment qualifies as Sublicense Income in accordance with the proviso in the first sentence of Section 1.86 (i.e., because such milestone payment received by Daré exceeds [] ([]) times the amount of the corresponding milestone payment otherwise payable by Daré to SST under Section 8.1.2 or 8.1.3, as applicable), such corresponding milestone payment payable by Daré to SST shall not be due or payable to SST, and SST shall instead receive, in accordance with Section 8.3, the payment due to SST in respect of the Sublicense Income attributable to the milestone payment received by Daré.

-8.2Royalties.
+8.2 Royalties.